 Have questions?
-Be sure to ask them in the comments below.
+Be sure to ask them in our contact form.

 When you are ready to answer the strategic questions of what should you sell and to whom should you sell it, there are ten factors to consider.
 Below are those factors with links to the two previous posts.